 Here’s a quick overview of all the useful info you need to plan an awesome trip!

 - When To Go: Spring (March to May) for cherry blossoms, Summer (June to August) for festival season, Fall (September to November) for epic fall foliage.

 - Where To Stay: Choose a hotel along the JR Yamanote Line for the most convenience.
 We like:

 - Nearest Airport: Narita International Airport (NRT) and Haneda Airport (HND).
 NRT is 60 kilometers (37 miles) east of Tokyo’s city center.
 HND is 14 kilometers (9 miles) south of Tokyo’s city center.

 - How to Get Around: Public transportation all the way.
 Don’t even think about renting a car in Tokyo!
+If you’re staying within Tokyo only, get a rechargeable Suica or Pasmo card.
 If you plan on traveling across Japan, a Japan Rail Pass can save you a lot of money on transportation.
-The pass allows unlimited travel on Japan Railways (JR) trains, buses, and ferries for a set period of time.

 - Must-Do’s: Immerse yourself in all the digital art at TeamLab Planets, feel the Disney magic at Tokyo Disneyland or DisneySea, eat a crepe in the Harajuku district, try vending machine ramen and conveyor belt sushi, spend your early jet-lagged hours at Tsukiji Fish Market.

 - Before You Go: 1) Read up on all our tips on how to do Japan on a budget.
 2) Consider getting the Klook Pass Tokyo — you’ll get up to 48% off your tickets to Tokyo’s popular attractions, including Tokyo Disney, teamLab Planets, Legoland, Sanrio Puroland, Shibuya Sky Deck, and more.
 Choose from 6+ different combinations, and add on activities based on what you like to do!